aandrewduong/da-transfercamp-api/README.md

 # De Anza Transfercamp Data API

 This is an API built on the data provided by Transfercamp for De Anza College.
-Credits go to [Jacob Johnson](https://www.linkedin.com/in/jacobljohnston/) for the providing the data into JSON format.
+Credits go to [Jacob Johnson](https://www.linkedin.com/in/jacobljohnston/) for providing the data in JSON format.
 Data was retrieved through [here](https://transfercamp.com/de-anza-college-grade-distribution-2/).

 # Prerequisites